Access to basic rights: What adequate sanitation has to do with promoting the rule of law

 In most cases, female students are deprived of their basic rights and needs.
 For instance, in Baghlan University there is only one latrine for all male and female staff and students.
 Because of this, female staff and students often do not feel comfortable using it.
 They are left with two options: Either they go home to use the latrine and then return, which can be very time consuming and may mean missing classes or work, or they stay at the university until the day is over.

 Basic and fundamental rights are universal and interdependent.
 Their fulfillment is a precondition for any kind of development.
 To assure that all students, especially women, have access to their basic rights, including their right to health and dignity, a latrine with AFN 70,000 will be financed by RoL.
 Access to adequate sanitation is a prerequisite to allow female students equal participation in academic life without any limitation.

 Failure to observe personal hygiene during menstruation can cause infertility, cysts in the uterus and other gynecological problems.
-These problems can be avoided with proper nutrition during menstruation, the use of sanitary pads and personal hygiene.
+These problems can be avoided with proper nutrition during menstruation and personal hygiene.

 The Bracelet Campaign